 Leaving Alexandria on Tues morning we will head for Natchez, MS where we will get on the natchez trace parkway at its origin.
 THIS DAY'S ROUTE WILL TAKE RIDERS ACROSS THE DEWEY WILLS WILDLIFE MANAGEMENT AREA THAT RUNS UP ALONG THE CATAHOULA LAKE AND THEN ACROSS THE CATAHOULA NATIONAL WILDLIFE REFUGE AND THROUGH THE BAYOU COCODRIE WILDLIFE AREA. the natchez trace is one of the best ways to travel through mississippi and into tennessee.
 And it is one of the smoothest bits of highway anywhere in the uS!
 IT IS TRULY A PLEASURE TO RIDE WITH SUCH SMOOTH RIDING AND BEAUTIFUL SCENIC VIEWS. tHE 300 MILES OR SO THAT WE SPEND ON THE TRACE IS ALWAYS A PLEASURE.

-DAY 3 HAS US LEAVING TUPELO FOR ANOTHER STRETCH ON THE NATCHEZ TRACE UP TO FRANKLIN TENNESSEE.
-FRANKLIN IS VERY NEAR THE END OF THE NATCHEZ TRACE SO THIS ROUTE ALLOWS THE RIDERS TO NEARLY COVER THE ENTIRE SCENIC RIDE OF THE TRACE. tHE TRACE RUNS FROM TUPELO UP THROUGH NORTH EASTERN MISSISSIPPI, CUTS ACROSS THE NORTH WESTERN CORNER OF ALABAMA, WHERE IT CROSSES THE BROAD TENNESSEE RIVER, AND THEN CONTINUES ON UP INTO TENNESSEE RUNNING THROUGH THE LAUREL HILL WILDLIFE MANAGEMENT AREA. tHE LAST 50 OR 60 MILES OF THE NATCHEZ TRACE HAS QUITE A BIT OF TWISTIES RUNNING THROUGH SOME VERY BEAUTIFUL COUNTRY.
-WE END OUR RIDE ON THE TRACE AT FRANKLIN TENNESSEE, JUST SOUTH OF NASHVILLE, AND THEN CUT EAST OVER TO MURFREESBORO WHERE WE AGAIN PICK UP SHORT RUN ON iNTERSTATE 24 DOWN TO CHATTANOOGA.
+DAY 3 HAS US LEAVING The Coldwater Inn FOR ANOTHER STRETCH ON THE NATCHEZ TRACE UP in to TENNESSEE.
+Where we exit the Natchez trace IS VERY NEAR THE END SO THIS ROUTE ALLOWS THE RIDERS TO NEARLY COVER THE ENTIRE SCENIC RIDE OF THE TRACE. tHE TRACE CONTINUES ON UP INTO TENNESSEE RUNNING THROUGH THE LAUREL HILL WILDLIFE MANAGEMENT AREA. tHE LAST 50 OR 60 MILES OF THE NATCHEZ TRACE HAS QUITE A BIT OF TWISTIES RUNNING THROUGH SOME VERY BEAUTIFUL COUNTRY.
+WE END OUR RIDE ON THE TRACE near the laurel hills wildlife area, JUST SOUTH OF NASHVILLE, AND THEN CUT EAST on hwy 64, traveling across southern tennessee to iNTERSTATE 24, DOWN TO CHATTANOOGA.
 FROM CHATTANOOGA WE HEAD UP IH75 FOR ABOUT 35 MILES TO EXIT AT CHARLESTON WHERE WE HEAD EAST ON SH 163 INTO THE SMOKY MOUNTAINS FOR A STAY AT OUR FAVORITE LODGE, the tellico lodge, IN TELLICO PLAINS, THE GATEWAY TO THE CHEROHALA SKYWAY.

 the lodge at tellico, 9436 TN-68, Tellico Plains, TN 37385•(423) 253-2506